hzruandd/bigdata/logstash/grok.md

 If this filter is successful, add any arbitrary fields to this event.
 Field names can be dynamic and include parts of the event using the %{field}.

-# You can also add multiple fields at once
     filter {
      grok {
         add_field => {